paul-hammant/tbd/content/feature-flags/index.md

 ## A/B testing and betas

 Pushing code that's turned off into production, allows you to turn it on for ephemeral reasons - You want a subset of users to knowingly or unknowingly try it out.
-A/B testing (driven by marketing) are possible with runtime flagss.
+A/B testing (driven by marketing) are possible with runtime flags.
 So is having beta versions of functionality/features available to groups.

 ## Tech Debt - pitfall